Missile gap: Political use

-Kennedy was later embarrassed by the whole issue; the 19 April 1962 issue of The Listener noted, "The passages on the 'missile gap' are a little dated, since Mr Kennedy has now told us that it scarcely ever existed."

 During McNamara's first press conference, three weeks into his new role as Secretary of Defense, he was asked about the missile gap.
 According to Budiansky, McNamara replied, "Oh, I've learned there isn't any, or if there is, it's in our favor."
 The room promptly emptied as the Pentagon press corps rushed to break the news.
+Paul Nitze, Assistant Secretary of Defense for International Security Affairs, told the Soviet Ambassador to the United States that the missile gap favored the US.
+The president was embarrassed by the whole issue; the 19 April 1962 issue of The Listener noted, "The passages on the 'missile gap' are a little dated, since Mr Kennedy has now told us that it scarcely ever existed."

 Now the president, Johnson told a gathering in 1967:

 Effects

 Warnings and calls to address imbalances between the fighting capabilities of two forces were not new, as a "bomber gap" had exercised political concerns only a few years earlier.
 What was different about the missile gap was the fear that a distant country could strike without warning from far away with little damage to themselves.
 Concerns about missile gaps and similar fears, such as nuclear proliferation, continue.

 Promotion of the missile gap had several unintended consequences.
 The R-7 requires as much as 20 hours to be readied for launch so they could be easily attacked by bombers before they could strike.
 That demanded them be based in secret locations to prevent a pre-emptive strike on them.
 As Corona could find the sites no matter where they were located, the Soviets decided not to build large numbers of R-7s and preferred more-advanced missiles that could be launched more quickly.

 Later evidence has emerged that one consequence of Kennedy pushing the false idea that America was behind the Soviets in a missile gap was that Soviet premier Nikita Khrushchev and senior Soviet military figures began to believe that Kennedy was a dangerous extremist, who worked with the American military to plant the idea of a Soviet first-strike capability to justify a pre-emptive American attack.
 That belief about Kennedy as a militarist was reinforced in Soviet minds by the Bay of Pigs invasion of 1961, which led to the Cuban Missile Crisis after the Soviets placed nuclear missiles in Cuba in 1962.